Why Are Dispensaries Selling THCA? The Unfiltered Truth Behind the Industry Shift

 Market Diversification: 83% of dispensaries that added THCA products in 2023-2024 reported it was their most successful inventory expansion, with 91% planning to increase THCA offerings in 2025.

-Look, we all know the cannabis industry is drowning in BS marketing.
+Look, we all know the hemp industry is drowning in BS marketing.
 Every other wholesale site is packed with the same generic claims about "premium quality" and "industry-leading standards" that mean absolutely nothing.
 So let's skip all that crap and talk about what's actually happening on the ground with THCA products.

 If you're running a dispensary in 2025 and haven't figured out your THCA strategy yet, you're watching your competitors eat your lunch.
 It's that simple.
 This isn't some minor trend – it's a fundamental market shift that's happening whether you like it or not.